 Perhaps there is at least a neurological link between violence and drug abuse.
 An additional study published in the Journal of Neuroscience revealed that scientists were able to show that the parts of the brain in rodents that control aggressive appetitive behavior are similar to those that control drug-taking and seeking.
 This suggests that the neurobiological aggression and drug rewards are closely related.

 Researchers found that one group of nervous system cells acted as a control mechanism for behavior.
 While this hasn’t been confirmed in humans, this suggests that negative aggression could be treated differently from drug addiction.

 So how are methamphetamine use and violent behavior connected?
 Can meth users become more violent just because of the drug?

 Scientists collected data from interviews with more than 300 meth users.
 Is there a demonstrable link between crystal meth and domestic violence?
 The overall findings suggest that it’s not a guaranteed outcome.
 More than half of users who reported violent criminal behavior began that behavior before using meth.
 Therefore, violence may be related to things other than the meth itself.

 At the same time, the study also noted that meth use could have existing exaggerated tendencies toward violence.
 Or, it was attributed to violence through other factors like cravings and paranoia.
 Based upon this study, a meth user becoming more violent includes additional outside factors.

-At the same time, earlier violent behavior or other issues before the meth use began played a stronger role in predicting violent criminal behavior.
-The use of other stimulant drugs (such as crack) was also an indicator of future violence.
+At the same time, earlier violent behavior or other issues before the meth use began significantly predicting violent criminal behavior.
+The use of other stimulant drugs (such as a crack) was also an indicator of future violence.

 Because the study didn’t show meth use by itself to predict future violence, the results recommend an integrative approach toward methamphetamine use and violent behavior.
 Successful treatment should focus on using multiple treatment methods at the same time.